CartoDB/Windshaft/README.md

 // GET  base_url + '/style' (returns a map style)
 // POST base_url + '/style' (allows specifying of a style in Carto markup
 //                           in the 'style' form variable).
-//
-// beforeTileRender and afterTileRender could be defined if you want yo
-// implement your own tile cache policy.
-See an example below

 var config = {
         base_url: '/database/:dbname/table/:table',